fexadyn/CarND-Vehicle-Detection/writeup_template.md

 ![alt text][image4e]

 #### 2. Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?

-Ultimately I searched on two scales using YCrCb 3-channel HOG features plus spatially binned color and histograms of color in the feature vector, which provided a nice result.

 Here are some detections: